1 small pumpkin (about 2 lbs./1 kg)

 1 cup water (240ml)

 Heat your oven to 375°F (190°C).
 Line a large baking pan with parchment paper.
 Carefully cut the pumpkin into halves and scoop out the seeds with a spoon.
 Place the pumpkin halves face down in the parchment lined pan.
-Brush the pumpkin lightly with olive oil.
+Peel the apples, cut them in half, scoop out the center core, and fill with equal amounts of butter.
+Place the apples with the filled core side up next to the pumpkins.
 Place the pan in the heated oven, and roast for 1 hour.

-Once roasted, remove the pumpkin from the oven, and allow to cool completely.
+Once they are roasted, remove the pumpkin and apples from the oven, and allow to cool completely.
 Using a large spoon, scoop the pumpkin flesh out of the pumpkin skin.
-You will only need 1.5 lbs.
-(750g) of the pumpkin flesh.
+You will only need 1 lb.
+(500g) of the pumpkin flesh.
 If you have leftover, freeze it for later use.
-Add the cinnamon, flour and sugar and mash.
+Chop the apples into a ½” (1cm) dice.
+Place the pumpkin and apples in a large bowl and add the cinnamon.
+Stir to combine well.
 This should be a chunky mixture, but not too chunky.
-Pour off any collected moisture from the pumpkin.

 To make the empanadas, roll each of the chilled dough patties into circles on a floured surface.
 Roll the circles to approximately 8” (20cm) in diameter.
 Add a large spoonful of the filling to the center of the circle.
-Fold the dough over the top to make a half-moon shape and seal the edges with a fork or your fingers.
+Fold the dough over the top to make a half-moon shape and seal the edges with a fork.
 Crimp the edges decoratively, if desired.